Frequently Asked Questions

 Are there ways to get involved as an Early College student?

-Online and on-site Early College students are welcome to attend UNWSP events on campus, including chapel, concerts, theatre productions, and athletic events.
-Online and on-site Early College students may also request a Student ID Card and take advantage of on-campus study spaces, including computer labs and the library.
+Online and on-site Early College students are welcome to attend UNW events on campus, including Admissions events, chapels, concerts, theatre productions, and athletic events.
+Online and on-site Early College students may also request a Student ID Card and take advantage of on-campus spaces such as computer labs, the library, and fitness facilities.

 How do I schedule a campus tour?